 On this page:

-We will intervene proactively to build a fairer, greener and more inclusive economy for Hackney Wick, that everyone can feel part of.
-We are doing this, in collaboration with partners, by putting planning rules in place to control what development can happen and ensure that genuinely affordable workspace for existing small businesses is provided in new buildings.
+That means intervening to build a fairer, greener and more inclusive economy for Hackney Wick, that everyone can feel part of.
+We’ve collaborated with our partner organisations, to put planning rules in place controlling development and ensure existing small businesses are provided with genuinely affordable workspace in new buildings.

-We have also refurbished some of our own Council buildings to provide temporary affordable workspace, ensuring that small businesses being relocated due to redevelopment can remain in the area until new buildings are completed.
+We’ve also refurbished some of our buildings to provide temporary affordable workspace, ensuring the small businesses who are being relocated due to redevelopment can remain in the area until new buildings are completed.

-Wick Workspaces seeks to utilise Council assets to deliver affordable community and workspace for local at-risk businesses and community groups to use at reduced rates in response to what the people and businesses of Hackney Wick have told us they need.
+We’re using Council assets to deliver affordable community space and workspace for local businesses and community groups who are at risk to use at reduced rates.
+This is in response to what the people and businesses of Hackney Wick have told us they need.

-In addition to transforming our own buildings into affordable work and community spaces, the Wick workspaces project will provide new sports, culture and training opportunities for local people.
+As well as transforming our own buildings into affordable work and community spaces, the Wick Workspaces project will provide new sports, culture and training opportunities for local people.

-In collaboration with local workspace operators, we will redevelop the Old Baths and Depot site and the nearby Trowbridge Centre to offer a range of services, amenities and opportunities for residents and businesses.
+In collaboration with local workspace operators, we are refurbishing the Baths and Depot site and the nearby Trowbridge Gardens to offer a range of services, amenities and opportunities for residents and businesses, including: